 Bond films, the ones considered "good Bond", mostly follow the same four point format:

-Quantum of Solace suffers from problems throughout its short 106 minutes that it is on our screens.
-It's biggest problem is people's expectations.
-The fact that it is not another Casino Royal, or Skyfall for that matter, is what makes it a good Bond film.
+While Quantum of Solace does suffer from problems throughout its short 106 minutes that it is on our screens, it's biggest problem is people's expectations.
+The fact that it is not another Casino Royal is what makes it a good Bond film.
 That we are left grasping for answers along with our hero is what we should strive for in cinema, to be taken on a journey we are not expecting and to see our hero's redemption.
 The Bond Fleming wrote is the Bond we see in Quantum of Solace.
 Here we have a Bond conflicted, lost and clinging to a duty of which even he is unsure.
-In Quantum of Solace we see a Bond that gradually returns to the EON Bond, one that is front and centre in the equally flawed, if better received, Skyfall (see here for why Skyfall is a mess).
+In Quantum of Solace we see a Bond that gradually returns to the EON Bond, one that is front and centre in the heavily flawed, if better received, Skyfall (see here for why I think Skyfall is a mess).
 Personally, I feel the Bond in Skyfall is a petulant brat (he has always known he is expendable, "Double O's have a short life expectancy", so why is he such a child when M gambles with his life?) and the forced turns to get in as much nostalgia as possible before we get to the conclusion, hamper and bloat the film considerably.
 In Quantum of Solace, we have the rug pulled from under us and we struggle to get up, as does Bond.
 By the end, we are back and we are ready to be tasked by M again.